 If you have a HO-2 or HO-3 policy, these types of policies cover all hazards unless the policy expressly indicates otherwise.
 There are a number of terms and legal issues that your insurance company may raise if you file a claim.
-Because of the importance of these terms, I have provided an explanation of this terminology below:
+Because of the importance of these terms, I have provided an explanation of some of these terms below:

-Replacement Cost: If your policy provides for replacement cost, this value is the cost to purchase property of like quality and kind in the current market.
+Replacement Cost: If your policy provides for replacement cost, this value is the cost to purchase property of like kind and quality in the current market.

-Loss of Use: These are extra expenses you incur if you cannot live in your home until the property is fixed.
+Loss of Use: These are extra expenses you incur while your home is unlivable.
 The specific type of expenses in this category would include the cost of a hotel, additional transportation costs and extra food expenses because of the temporary relocation.
 The only portion of these living costs that are covered are those expenses that are above and beyond what you would have spent had your home not been rendered uninhabitable.

 All Risk Policy: This form of policy covers all perils except those that are expressly excluded by the policy.